DevMountain/react-assessment/README.md

 For assessment 1 and 2 you will be responsible for all functionality besides updating.
 Also you will only need to worry about `id`, `title` and `completed`.
 For assessment 3 you will be responsible for all functionality and all properties of a task ( `id`, `title`, `description`, `completed` ).

 In all three assessments you will not be graded on CSS.
 We only ask that you make the display of information clear so that it can be graded properly.
-The screenshots above or only to help with visualization.
+The screenshots above are only to help with visualization.

 Assessment 3 will use an API to manage tasks.
 Here is the documentation for that API: